CSC207-2022F-UofT/course-project-studyhero/README.md

 **For more info on gameplay, check out [our wiki](https://github.com/CSC207-2022F-UofT/course-project-studyhero/wiki)!**

 ## Running the Code
 The program can be run from the class GameMain.java.
+This class is currently found in the "UI/screens" package.

 ## Design
 See our [Design Wiki](https://github.com/CSC207-2022F-UofT/course-project-studyhero/wiki/Design) for info on our major design decisions (Clean Architecture, SOLID, packaging etc.).